 04/03/2014 Cuban twitter:

 Nowhere is US disingenuousness more apparent than in Jay Carney's admissions today about the so-called Cuban twitter.
 "Not covert" he says although international shill companies were set up to ensure no moneys were traceable to the US [and its taxpayers].
-"Not an intelligence operation" he says although the US intelligence communities have long histories of creating foreign unrest anytime it is considered in US interests [note Ukraine].
+"Not an intelligence operation" he says although the US intelligence communities have long histories of exacerbating foreign unrest anytime it is considered in US interests [note Ukraine].
 Jeez!
-The moon is cream cheese and the global economy is recovering.
+The moon is cream cheese and the global economy is recovering1.

 I believe that Chalmers Johnson was first to call George W. Bush a "sophomoric ignoramus" in print.
 It could have been Gore Vidal.
 In any case others saw merit in the label and for a very brief time it was fairly chic utterance in educable cocktail circles.
 Here is a quote from Chalmers Johnson's introduction to Dismantling the Empire: "The history books will certainly record that George W. Bush was likely the single worst president in the history of the American republic.
 Nonetheless they will also point out that he merely accelerated trends long under way, particularly our devotion to militarism and our dependence on the military-industrial complex."
 It is a masterfully done book.
 Get your hands on a copy.